MohamedSebaie/Tahaluf-Deep-Learning-Engineer-Task/README.md

 ### Most Computationally Expensive Layers

 I have added a table with the most expensive layer in each model, along with the time it takes to compute.
-Please note that these values are placeholders, and you should replace them with the actual values obtained from your experiments.

 | Model       | Most Expensive Layer | Time (ms) |
 |-------------|----------------------|-----------|